dimaip/dimaip.github.io/_posts/2014-09-24-mounting-remote-sshfs.md

 {% highlight bash %}
 #Install sshfs, if not already installed
 sudo apt-get install sshfs
-#make dir as a mount point
+#make dir for mount point
 sudo mkdir /media/your_mount
 #Mount all partitions according to fstab file
 sudo mount -a